togarashimayo/togarashimayo.github.io/content/recipes/living-armour-meal.md

 # "Living armour" full-course meal (Episode 3)

-All of the recipes use abalone thawed from frozen (I like [Searay's abalone](https://searayfoods.com/shop/abalone-meat-large/)).
-If you are not Mr. Bezos, you can probably use musssels.
+I've made all four of the below dishes with abalone, while I also made the stir-fry and soup with pre-cooked Pacific razor clams.

+I would strongly recommend using the razor clams, as they're cheaper and resemble living armour more.

 ## Living armour drawf-style stir-fry

 ### Ingredients

-* 4 abalone
+* 12 pre-cooked Pacific razor clams
 * 1 medium onion
-* 1 yellow bell pepper
+* 1/2 yellow bell pepper
-* 1 bunch spinach
+* 350-400g spinach or bok choy
 * 1 tbsp oyster sauce
 * Eggplant (optional)
 * Roast red peppers or pickled red ginger (optional)